Soy Protein Powder –

 Are you concerned about the nutritional content of your food?

+Is the nutritional content of your food a concern?
 If so, you’re not alone.
 A 1999 survey by the United Soybean Board appearing in the publication in 2000 indicated that 87% of consumers reported changing their eating habits due to specific health concerns.
 Among the greatest worries were heart health and dietary cholesterol intake.
 The major dietary concern (reported by almost half of those surveyed) was reducing fat.

 Animal protein is a major contributor to the fat in the average American diet.
 Americans eat plenty of protein, but it is mostly from meat, eggs, and dairy sources, which are usually high in saturated fat and cholesterol.
-In contrast, the featured soy protein powder is high in protein that is naturally low in fat, and naturally lactose and cholesterol free.
+In contrast, the featured soy protein powder is high in protein that is naturally low in fat, carbohydrates, and naturally lactose and cholesterol free.

 Who might benefit from the featured soy protein powder?